The coronavirus outbreak is forcing many of us to work from home for extended periods – perhaps for the first time.

 Most people will feel stressed, anxious or worn out at times, and it’s even more common during times of uncertainty.
 But if you’re feeling this way for an extended period of time and you don’t feel like you can deal with it alone, help is available.

-Call a helpline, speak to your GP or make an appointment to see a therapist or counsellor.
+, speak to your GP or make an appointment to see a therapist or counsellor.
 Many of these services have adapted to offer remote options during the coronavirus outbreak.

 It’s important to look after your mental health just as you would look after your physical health.